bootstrap-vue-next/bootstrap-vue-next/README.md

 # Making a new release

 `.github/workflows/release-please.yml` will auto generate releases.
 Googleapi states `creates a release pull request after it notices the default branch contains "releasable units"` -- one who's commit follows conventional commits guidelines.
-You may have noticed that https://github.com/cdmoro/bootstrap-vue-3/pull/443 did not come with a bot release, but https://github.com/cdmoro/bootstrap-vue-3/pull/445 did (in terms of this https://github.com/cdmoro/bootstrap-vue-3/pull/444 , it was the bot activating from 443 and seeing a previous 'releasable unit' in May, not creating a PR _for_ rather _because of_).
+You may have noticed that https://github.com/cdmoro/bootstrap-vue-3/pull/443 did not come with a bot release, but https://github.com/cdmoro/bootstrap-vue-3/pull/445 did.
 I also think the bot would rebase and merge two of it's own release PR requests keeping it's own prs clean.

+`.github/workflows/npm-publish.yml` run when a release is created and will auto-publish at https://www.npmjs.com/package/bootstrap-vue-3

+## Manual releases

 One could however, remove the bot automation and use https://github.com/googleapis/release-please/blob/main/docs/cli.md#creatingupdating-release-prs for manually (but auto generating) creating a release PR.
 If you feel manually releasing is preferable, simply remove the workflow.
 You would need to manually configure a few things to get the release-please cli to work, but once figured out it should be fairly easy to create new releases.